Samizo-AITL/openlane-guide/README.md

 ## Supported scope

+This guide explicitly covers:

-- OpenLane1 (Makefile-based, stable)
+- OpenLane1 (Makefile-based, stable, production-oriented)
-- OpenLane2 (evaluation-only, isolated)
+- OpenLane2 (evaluation-only, fully isolated)
 - sky130 / gf180 PDK
 - WSL2 + Docker Desktop
 - GLS (Icarus Verilog)
 - OpenROAD / OpenSTA
 - Magic / KLayout
 - Disaster recovery via WSL export/import

+Anything outside this scope is intentionally excluded.

+---

+## Repository guarantee

+If you follow this repository **in order**, you will get:

+- A working OpenLane environment
+- A reproducible setup you can migrate in minutes
+- A flow that survives OS, Docker, and hardware failures

+If something breaks, the problem is **not** OpenLane.

+It is deviation from this guide.

 ---